Alek1414/LiquidCrystalMenu_I2C/README.md

 ## Timing definitions

-The interval time of the blink and show functionalitys are defined by some definitions.
-This definitions can be redifined if necesary.
+The interval time of the blink and show functionalities are defined by some definitions.
+These definitions can be redefined if necessary.

 Example of redefinition of the timings (here with default values):
 ```cpp